-- Percentage of issuers covered by an ESG rating methodology (at least 90%); - Average ESG rating of the portfolio; - Average ESG rating of the initial universe; - Difference between the portfolio's average ESG rating and the average ESG rating of the initial universe; - The portion of the investment universe excluded following the implementation of the ESG strategy.
+- Percentage of issuers covered by an ESG rating methodology (at least 90%); - Average ESG rating of the portfolio; - Average ESG rating of the initial universe: - Difference between the portfolio's average ESG rating and the average ESG rating of the initial universe: - The portion of the investment universe excluded following the implementation of the ESG strategy.

-How are environmental or social characteristics and sustainability indicators monitored throughout the life cycle of the financial product and what is the related internal/external control mechanism?
+How are the environmental or social characteristics and the sustainability indicators monitored throughout the lifecycle of the financial product and the related internal/external control mechanism?

-The Manager monitors the portfolio's sustainability indicators throughout the Sub-Fund's life cycle.
-Independent controls are carried out by the Management Company to ensure compliance with commitments.
+The Investment Manager monitors the sustainability indicators of its portfolio throughout the life cycle of the Sub-Fund.
+Independent checks are carried out by the Management Company to ensure compliance with the commitments.

-G. Methods
+G. Methodologies

-What is the method used to measure the achievement of environmental or social characteristics promoted by the financial product using sustainability indicators?
+What is the methodology to measure the attainment of the environmental or social characteristics promoted by the financial product using the sustainability indicators?

-The ESG rating used to determine the quantitative ESG score is translated into seven ratings, ranging from A (the best scores in the universe) to G (the worst).
-In the ESG rating scale, the securities on the exclusion list receive a G score.
-For corporate issuers, ESG performance is assessed overall and at the level of the relevant criteria by comparison with the average performance of its business sector, by combining the three ESG dimensions:
+The ESG rating used to determine the ESG score is a quantitative score translated into seven grades, ranging from A (the best grades in the universe) to G (the worst).
+In the ESG rating scale, the securities on the exclusion list are those rated G. For corporate issuers, ESG performance is assessed overall and on the relevant criteria by comparison with the average performance of the industry by combining the three ESG dimensions.

-- Environmental dimension: it evaluates the ability of issuers to control their direct and indirect environmental impact by limiting their energy consumption, reducing their greenhouse gas emissions, combating resource depletion and protecting biodiversity; - Social dimension: it measures how an issuer operates on two distinct concepts: its strategy to develop its human capital and respect for human rights in general. - Governance dimension: It evaluates the issuer's ability to put in place the foundation for an effective corporate governance framework and to generate long-term value.
+- Environmental dimension: assesses the capacity of issuers to control their direct and indirect environmental impact, by limiting their energy consumption, reducing their greenhouse gas emissions, combating resource depletion and protecting biodiversity. - Social dimension: measures how an issuer operates on two distinct concepts: its strategy to develop its human capital and respect for human rights in general. - Governance dimension: assesses the issuer's ability to put in place the basis for an effective corporate governance framework and to generate long-term value.

-The ESG rating methodology is based on 38 generic criteria (common among all companies regardless of their activity), or sector-based criteria, weighted by sector and assessed according to their impact on an issuer's reputation, operational efficiency and regulation.
-ESG ratings can be expressed overall on the three E, S and G dimensions or individually on any environmental or social factor.
+The ESG rating methodology is based on 38 generic criteria (common to all companies regardless of their activity), or sectoral criteria, weighted by sector and assessed according to their impact on an issuer's reputation, operational efficiency and regulation.
+ESG ratings can be expressed globally on the three dimensions E, S and G or individually on any environmental or social factor.